malbit/arqma-mq/README.md

-This code deliberately does not support blocking to wait for the tasks to finish: if you want such a poor design (which is a recipe for deadlocks: imagine jobs that queuing other jobs that can end up exhausting the worker threads with waiting jobs) then you can implement it yourself; LokiMQ isn't going to help you hurt yourself like that.
+This code deliberately does not support blocking to wait for the tasks to finish: if you want such a poor design (which is a recipe for deadlocks: imagine jobs that queuing other jobs that can end up exhausting the worker threads with waiting jobs) then you can implement it yourself; ArqmaMQ isn't going to help you hurt yourself like that.

 ### Single-job queuing

-As a shortcut there is a `lmq.job(...)` method that schedules a single task (with no return value) in the batch job queue.
+As a shortcut there is a `arqmq.job(...)` method that schedules a single task (with no return value) in the batch job queue.
 This is useful when some event requires triggering some other event, but you don't need to wait for or collect its result.
 (Internally this is just a convenience method around creating a single-job, no-completion Batch job).